fbpx

 • Extremely Effective

-This is among the most effective methods of prevention from pregnancy.
+This is among the most effective methods of preventing pregnancy.

 • Short Recovery Time